King-Benx/King-Benx/README.md

 **`FullStack Software Engineer | Mentor | Quality Assurance Engineer | Project Manager`**

-Hi 👋 I am Ben, I am a Senior Software Engineer focusing mainly on the MERN, GraphQL, Golang, and Typescript stack.
+Hi 👋 I am Ben, I am a Senior Software Engineer focusing mainly on the MERN, GraphQL, Golang, and TypeScript stack.
 I am currently based in Kampala, Uganda and I highly prefer remote jobs.
-If I sound good for your team, let's talk.
+If I seem like a good fit for you or your team, let's talk.

 <p align="left">
   <a href="https://github.com/King-Benx?tab=followers">